Parth-RK/emotion_analysis/README.md

 ## 📄 License

-MIT.
+Apache 2.0.
 Do what you want, just don't blame me if your AI becomes sentient and judges your music taste.

 ## 🙏 Shoutouts